-Gaming channels come and go but in the end you have forces made up of people who are driving trends on Youtube
+Gaming channels come and go, but in the end, you have forces made up of people who are driving trends on Youtube

 Gaming is one of Youtube’s fastest growing segments.
 Getting paid for playing video games is not a new idea, but playing while talking about it is.
-Gamers by the millions watch other people play video games as much as they actually play the games themselves.
+Gamers by the millions watch other people play video games as much as they play the games themselves.

 Everyday tens to hundreds of gamers dream about the idea that they might be able to make the cut and be a Youtube star.
 The list below contains the forerunners to this emerging genre.
 I round it out with a few people who could become some of the elite.

 The channels listed below have been working at this in some way or another for a few years.
-Many have come from tournament, podcast, or traditional broadcasting backgrounds.
+Many have come from a tournament, podcast, or traditional broadcasting backgrounds.
 While others just have a natural ability to connect with other people through their voice and personality.

 The channels here have set trends, earned developers respect, and have even driven games to profitability.